horacephair/horacephair.github.io/index.md

 Afternoon
 * ~~Visit from a charismatic camelid, details TBA~~ (Scheduling mishap!
 Maybe next year.)
+* Line up the children oldest to youngest for a group photo.
+Yes, we can include your pregnant belly(s).
 * Trip to the candy store!
 Meet at Saluthaus after brunch.
 Maybe 2 or 3pm?
 We will walk from there to [Candy Babel](http://www.candybabel.com/); they have options for practically everyone (gluten-free, vegan, corn-free, dye-free...).
 I hope you like sugar!

 Evening